InWonYeu/interphon/docs/source/preparation.rst

 Preparation before phonon calculations
 **************************************
-Based on the below derivation of :ref:`label_phonon_formalism`, the optimization of structure must be done before the beginning of phonon calculations (:ref:`label_pre_process`).
+Based on the derivation of :ref:`label_phonon_formalism` below, the optimization of structure must be done before the beginning of phonon calculations (:ref:`label_pre_process`).
 The structure optimization (*i.e.*, optimizing the positions of constituent atoms into equilibrium) is carried out by relaxation calculation.
 It is generally recommended to use a strict force criterion for the relaxation convergence (*e.g.*, corresponding to EDIFFG_ tag in VASP).